chriswblake/introduction-to-github/steps/1-create-a-branch.md

    The branch will automatically switch to the one you just created.
    The **main** branch drop-down menu will display your new branch name.

-6. Upon creating the branch, our bot started checking your work.
-After a moment, you will see the response as a comment.
+6. Wait a moment for the bot to check your work.
+You will see a comment with progress info and the next lesson.

 <details>
 <summary>Having trouble? 🤷</summary><br/>